 Over the past decades, economic sociology has been revealing how culture shapes economic life, turning a fascinating research field into a flourishing and increasingly influential discipline.
-No one has played a greater role in this development than Viviana Zelizer, one of the world’s leading sociologists.
-Economic Lives (Princeton University Press, 2010) synthesizes and extends her most important work to date, demonstrating the full breadth and range of her field-defining contributions in a single volume for the first time.
+Among the few who have played the key role in this development was Viviana Zelizer, one of the world’s leading and distinguished (economic) sociologists.
+Economic Lives: How Culture Shapes the Economy synthesizes and extends her most important work to date, demonstrating the full breadth and range of her field-defining contributions in a single volume for the first time.

 Economic Lives — as an introduction to, and summary of, Zelizer’s rich scholarship — shows how shared cultural understandings and interpersonal relations shape everyday economic activities.
 Far from being simple responses to narrow individual incentives and preferences, economic actions emerge, persist, and are transformed by our relations to others.
 Distilling decades of research, the book offers a distinctive vision of economic activity that brings out the hidden meanings and social actions behind the supposedly impersonal worlds of production, consumption, and asset transfer.
 Economic Lives ranges broadly from life insurance marketing, corporate ethics, household budgets, and migrant remittances to caring labor, workplace romance, baby markets, and payments for sex.
 These examples demonstrate an alternative approach to explaining how we manage economic activity–as well as a different way of understanding why conventional economic theory has proved incapable of predicting or responding to recent economic crises.